 Document Collection

-• Once an applicant submits an application form, required enclosures, and fees, CHCPBC does an initial review of the documentation to determine whether any immediate clarification is needed or if anything is missing.
+• Once an applicant submits an application form, supporting documents, and fees, CHCPBC does an initial review of the documentation to determine whether any immediate clarification is needed or if anything is missing.
 All applicants will receive an email acknowledging their application and noting the expiry date of their application.

-• During this phase, the College requests and/or files documentation received from third parties (e.g., referees, criminal records review program, transcripts, etc.) and reminds applicants of any outstanding information required in order to review their file.
+• During this phase, the College requests and/or files documentation received from third parties (e.g. criminal records review program, transcripts, etc.) and reminds applicants of any outstanding information required in order to review their file.

 • The onus is on applicants to ensure that all required documentation is sent to the College.